r-spatial/evolution/README.md

 # evolution

+## Retiring packages to be archived by CRAN 16 October 2023

+The legacy R spatial infrastructure packages maptools, rgdal and rgeos will be archived by CRAN on Monday, October 16, 2023; rgrass7 has  already been replaced by rgrass and will be archived with the retiring packages.

+The choice of date matches the previously announced archiving during October 2023, and the specific date matches the release schedule of Bioconductor 3.18 (some Bioconductor packages depend on retiring packages).

+sp_2.1-0 was published October 2, 2023, dropping all dependencies on the retiring packages. sp will continue to be available and maintained, but not developed further.
+Users of sp classes may continue to make use of them, but will have to use sf or terra to read, write or manipulate objects with coercion (for a guide to coercion, see https://cran.r-project.org/web/packages/rgrass/vignettes/coerce.html).

+Information about the evolution project may be found in reports and resources at https://r-spatial.github.io/evolution/; a recent blog by Jakub Nowosad may also be useful as an overview of what has been going on: https://geocompx.org/post/2023/rgdal-retirement/.
+For more detail, see https://r-spatial.github.io/evolution/ogh23_bivand.html and a video recording of this presentation https://av.tib.eu/media/63141 (August 28).

+All directly affected package maintainers have been alerted to the impending changes, some in December 2022, most others in March-April 2023.
+Many have already updated their packages on CRAN - thank you for your understanding!
+The remainder received github issue comments and email reminders in the last ten days, and will receive final notices to update by October 9.

+On R-universe, builds of packages archived on CRAN are dropped automatically (https://github.com/r-universe-org/help/issues/286).
+Read-only github mirrors of archived packages will remain available in principle while github exists (https://github.com/r-hub/rhub/issues/568), for example https://github.com/cran/rgdal.
+Other binary builds (Debian, Fedora, Ubuntu) have been alerted; support at Anaconda has been alerted.

+On CRAN, the retired packages will continue to be available as source packages on https://cran.r-project.org/src/contrib/Archive. maptools, rgdal and rgeos also retain their R-forge repositories, which may be used to retrieve functions for adding to other packages.

 ## Preparing CRAN for the retirement of rgdal, rgeos and maptools

 The functionality of `rgdal`, `rgeos` and `maptools` has been largely superseded by other, more modern packages like `sf`, `stars` and `terra`.
 Roger Bivand, co-applicant of this proposal, has retired early 2021.
 Roger currently maintains `rgdal`, `rgdal` and `maptools` but will stop maintaining these packages by October 2023.
 Simply withdrawing these packages from CRAN will have a strong effect on other CRAN packages, as they have a large number of reverse dependencies.
 The problem addressed in this ISC proposal is to make it possible for Roger Bivand to retire from maintaining `rgdal`, `rgeos` and `maptools` while minimizing the disruption of CRAN packages and existing R scripts using these packages.
 This affects a large number of CRAN package maintainers, and a large number of users of all packages depending directly or indirectly on `rgdal`, `rgeos` or `maptools`.
 It simplifies maintenance of the “R Spatial stack”, and by that makes the CRAN ecosystem more robust.